aphanotus/openEd/BI377.morphometry/BI377.24F.morphometry.syllabus.md

 This course will raise issues of sexism, racism and colonialism.
 While this course will focus on natural science, the social history of the topic must be acknowledged as we seek to build a more antiracist community.
 Therefore, it is expected that conversations on these topics, while potentially uncomfortable, will be embraced with respect, compassion and mindful reflection.
 At any time, if anyone feels that readings, comments in discussion, or structures of the course treat these subjects inappropriately, that critique is welcomed, openly or privately.

+Class rosters are provided to each instructor with each student's legal name.
+I will gladly honor your request to address you by an alternate name or gender pronoun.
+Please advise me of this early in the semester so that I can make appropriate changes to my records.

 ### Computational Resources

 During this course we will explore the principles of [open data](https://opendatahandbook.org/guide/en/what-is-open-data/) and [open science](https://www.cos.io/about).
 In that spirit, the [syllabus](https://github.com/aphanotus/openEd/blob/main/BI377.morphometry/BI377.24F.morphometry.syllabus.md) and other static resources are available and updated on [GitHub](https://github.com/aphanotus/openEd/tree/main/BI377.morphometry).
 Copyrighted materials will be shared using Colby's learning management system, [Moodle](https://moodle.colby.edu/).
 We will make measurements of photographic data using the free imaging suite [Fiji](https://imagej.net/software/fiji/).
 Students should be familiar with [Google Sheets](https://workspace.google.com/products/sheets/), where we will share data.
 We will introduce analytical tools and pipelines in the statistical programming language [R](https://www.r-project.org/), and the course has a dedicated [Rstudio](https://posit.co/products/open-source/rstudio/) server accessible at https://bi377.colby.edu/ (Colby Access or VPN connection required.)
 To facilitate peer-to-peer collaboration on coding, we will use [Markdown](https://www.markdownguide.org/) via [HackMD](https://hackmd.io/@ColbyBI377/landingpage).
 Each student will be asked to set-up a free account with [HackMD](https://hackmd.io/).